Neilos/git_nonprogrammers_guide/README.md

  * formally accept or decline proposed changes
  * apply various restrictions on access to directories (paid accounts only)

-(Github even allows you to change text files on its site, but, to keep things simple, you can just continue changing files on your computer the way you normally do).
+(Github even allows you to change text files on its site, but only if you want: you don't have to do this).

+## The Github Workflow

+1. Make changes to a repository (aka a git tracked directory)
+2. Create/select a

 ## How to install Github desktop